South Florida Bulls track and field

-Neither team has won a team national title, but the men's team has featured three individual national championships: Jon Dennis won the outdoor 5000-meter run in 1992 and 1993 and Romaine Beckford won the indoor high jump in 2023.
+Neither team has won a team national title, but the men's team has featured four individual national championships and one relay national championship: Jon Dennis won the outdoor 5000-meter run in 1992 and 1993, Romaine Beckford won the indoor and outdoor high jump in 2023, and the 4x400 meter relay team (consisting of Devontie Archer, Alexavier Monfries, Corey Ottey, and Gabriel Moronta) won the outdoor national championship in 2025.

 Men

 The USF men's outdoor track and field team was founded in spring 1992, and the indoor team was founded in spring 1994.
-They have made two appearances in the NCAA Division I Men's Indoor Track and Field Championships and seven appearances in the NCAA Division I Men's Outdoor Track and Field Championships.
-Members of the team have won 26 individual indoor and 48 individual outdoor conference championships, plus three relay indoor and three relay outdoor conference championships.
+They have won four conference championships, the 2024 indoor and outdoor and 2025 indoor and outdoor American Athletic Conference titles.
+They have made three appearances in the NCAA Division I Men's Indoor Track and Field Championships and nine appearances in the NCAA Division I Men's Outdoor Track and Field Championships.
+Members of the team have won 37 individual indoor and 65 individual outdoor conference championships, plus five relay indoor and seven relay outdoor conference championships.

-Jon Dennis won the 1992 and 1993 national championships in the outdoor 5,000 meter run, and Romaine Beckford won the 2023 national championship in the indoor high jump.
-Matthew O'Neal was the national runner-up in the 2016 indoor triple jump.
+Jon Dennis won the 1992 and 1993 national championships in the outdoor 5,000 meter run, Romaine Beckford won the 2023 national championship in the indoor and outdoor high jump, and Devontie Archer, Alexavier Monfries, Corey Ottey, and Gabriel Moronta won the 4x400 meter relay in 2025.
+Matthew O'Neal was the national runner-up in the 2016 indoor triple jump, and Kobe Babin was the national runner-up in the 2025 indoor pole vault.

 Women

 The USF women's outdoor and indoor track and field teams were also founded in 1992 and 1994, respectively.
 They have won three indoor and three outdoor team conference championships and appeared in six NCAA Division I Women's Indoor Track and Field Championships and seven NCAA Division I Women's Outdoor Track and Field Championships.
-Members of the team have won 39 individual indoor and 53 individual outdoor conference championships, plus two relay indoor and eight relay outdoor conference championships.
+Members of the team have won 43 individual indoor and 59 individual outdoor conference championships, plus four relay indoor and ten relay outdoor conference championships.

 Two women's athletes have finished as NCAA runners up: Tara Quinn in the 2002 outdoor 10,000 meter run and Courtney Anderson in the 2013 outdoor high jump.

 Athletes

 All-Americans

-The men's program has produced 14 first team all-American selections from seven athletes, while the women's program has produced 13 first team selections from six athletes and one relay team.
+As of 2022, the men's program has produced 14 first team all-American selections from seven athletes, while the women's program has produced 13 first team selections from six athletes and one relay team.